Socrates Sculpture Park: A Hidden (and Free) Gem in Queens

 All in all, a visit to the Socrates Sculpture Park has something for everyone—art, performances, classes, amazing Manhattan views, and if you're so inclined, plenty of green space to spend a lazy day.
 Picnicking is allowed, although groups of 20 or more need a permit, and alcohol is banned.
 Bonus: It's open every day, 9am to sunset!

 Only street parking is allowed, but my family has never experienced a problem, although we may have to walk a block or two.
 Or take the N/W to the Broadway stop, and you'll have just a few blocks to walk.
-Come August 2017, you can even take the ferry here!
+You can even take the ferry!
 A ride via the Q103 or Q104 buses will help you reach the park quickly too, and maybe a few other nearby sites like the Noguchi Museum or MoMA PS1.
 Leashed dogs are allowed (and add to the charm).
 The park is fully accessible to those with disabilities.
-For more information, call 718-956-1819.